YasmineBB/ceramics-studio-platform/README.md

 - Providing useful information that students can make use of alongside their practice, in the form of blog posts by the studio teachers.
 - Providing students with a platform to share their work and view the work of their fellow students at the studio.

-I created the following strategy table to determine the trade-off of importance versus viability:
+I created the following strategy table to determine the trade-off of importance versus viability of my user stories:

 | Feature      | Importance | Viability |
 | -------- | -----------| ------------------|